juancmandev/website-2.0/README.md

 ![Tech Stack of this web site.
 Next.js, Vercel, React.js, TypeScript and TailwindCSS](/public/blog/website-2.0/banner.png)

-# The reason to create a version 2.0 of my web site
+# The reason to create a version 2.0 of my website

-I commited some errors when creating the first version of my web site, here I'll share what I've learned
+I commited some errors when creating the first version of my website, here I'll share what I've learned

 04-08-2023